Please see my latest portfolio in PDF format here below.

 Factual Report

-[pdf-embedder url=”http://ehsancritique.com/wp-content/uploads/2017/01/report-of-our-actionperformance-warsaw-uprising-musuem-frontex-2.pdf”]
+[pdf-embedder url=”https://ehsancritique.com/wp-content/uploads/2017/01/report-of-our-actionperformance-warsaw-uprising-musuem-frontex-2.pdf”]

 ‘Refugee Monument Berlin’ at Maxim Gorki Theater